 Pronounce each term in the word list or use the Student Resources Pronunciation on the Elsevier Evolve website* to hear the terms pronounced.
 Have the students, as a group, repeat them aloud.

-Benefit: Having the students repeat the term aloud as a group gives the students the opportunity to both speak and hear the terms in a safer environment as opposed to having a single student say the term aloud.
+Benefit: Having the students repeat the term aloud as a group allows the students to both speak and hear the terms in a safer environment than having a single student say the term aloud.

-If students have been assigned to conduct an interview of a healthcare professional or write case studies, schedule them to report their results to the class.
+If students have been assigned to conduct an interview with a healthcare professional or write case studies, schedule them to report their results to the class.

-Benefit: Student presentations allows for practice of using terms in context while sharing information about medicine and healthcare.
+Benefit: Student presentations allow for using terms in context while sharing information about medicine and healthcare.

 Pronounce Medical Terms in Use

-Pronounce Medical Terms in Use is an exercise from the Exploring Medical Language textbook.
-Have the students read the paragraph from their textbook or from a copy you have projected on the screen.
+Pronounce Medical Terms in Use is an Exploring Medical Language textbook exercise.
+Have the students read the paragraph from their textbook or a copy you projected on the screen.
 Ask the students to volunteer to read a sentence aloud until all content is heard.

-Benefit: The pronounce medical terms in use activity gives the students an opportunity to pronounce and hear terms in the context of medical writings.
+Benefit: The pronounce medical terms in use activity allows the students to pronounce and hear terms in the context of medical writings.

 Ending the Class